Make Pi Art

 Why not decorate your classroom or your children’s rooms to celebrate the day?

 For older children and adults the pi card game is the perfect family event!
-The objective of the game is to be the first player to play all the cards in your hand.
-In order to play a card though, you need to have in your hand the next pi digit or you lose your turn.
+The game’s objective is to be the first player to play all the cards in your hand.
+To play a card, though, you need to have the next pi digit in your hand, or you lose your turn.

 Read Pi Comics

 If you are a math teacher and you want to have a little fun during class, you can share some pi-related comics with your students.
-Especially if you are teaching teens, this can be a short and fun break from the normal class routine.
+Especially if you teach teens, this can be a short and fun break from the normal class routine.

 Build Lego Structures

 If you don’t want to bother with baking or painting, and especially if you are a Lego-lover, you can create some fun pi-themed structures with Lego bricks, like forming the letter π or a pie.
-The advantage of this project is that after Pi Day, all Legos can be repurposed for your next project.
+The advantage of this project is that all Legos can be repurposed for your next project after Pi Day.
 What a green and environmentally-friendly way to celebrate Pi Day!

 Read or Watch Pi or Math-Related Stories

-Mensa for Kids have gathered a list of fun activities for Pi Day and it includes, of course, reading some Pi Literature, like the book “Sir Cumference and the Dragon of Pi” by Cindy Neuschwander or watching pi or math-related movies and TV shows, like “Donald in Mathmagic Land”.
+Mensa for Kids has gathered a list of fun activities for Pi Day and it includes, of course, reading some Pi Literature, like the book “Sir Cumference and the Dragon of Pi” by Cindy Neuschwander or watching pi or math-related movies and TV shows, like “Donald in Mathmagic Land.”

 Learn Historical Facts about Pi

-During math class, it is common to spend the time only doing equations and forgetting to learn a thing or do about the historical figures behind the math formulas.
+During math class, it is common only to spend the time only doing equations and forgetting to learn a thing or do about the math formulas’ historical figures.
 A fun activity for teachers is to break the usual class routine and do a short trivia game with facts about pi or math in general.

 14th March, apart from the obvious connection between 3,14 and 3/14, it happens to be the day that Albert Einstein was born, making it an even better date to celebrate math!